Yosha87/Oracle/README.md

 I have dedicated several hundred hours to this project and invested a significant amount of money.
 As a professional chess player and coach, my resources are limited.
 While I am happy to offer Oracle to the chess and scientific communities for free, any donation would be greatly appreciated.

-If you value my work and wish to support Oracle as well as me, please consider [making a donation.](https://www.paypal.com/donate/?hosted_button_id=6WTAEDBXAPTLC)
+If you value my work and wish to support Oracle and me, please consider [making a donation.](https://www.paypal.com/donate/?hosted_button_id=6WTAEDBXAPTLC)
 <p align="center">
   <a href="https://www.paypal.com/donate/?hosted_button_id=6WTAEDBXAPTLC">
     <img src="images/Paypal.png" alt="Donate via Paypal" />